jennapederson/building-a-static-website-with-aws-amplify/content/_index.md

 ### Welcome!

-In this workshop, we'll build a static website with HTML, CSS, and JavaScript hosted on AWS Amplify.
+In this workshop, we'll build a static website.
+We'll use HTML to structure it, CSS to give it some style, and JavaScript to make it interactive.
+Then, we'll deploy the website using AWS Amplify Console.